Mekolaos/Aternos-On-Discord/README.md

 ## Cloud Hosting Note

-Cloud hosting this bot would require some workarounds as Aternos recognizes you are connecting from a data center and prompts for a captcha test.
+*Cloud hosting this bot would require some workarounds as Aternos recognizes you are connecting from a data center and prompts for a captcha test.*

+Note: There is undetected_chromedriver which *could* work, but it isn't supported on Arm / RPi so I'm not officially supporting it.

 ## Acknowledgments